splitforms.com

 03Does splitforms support the same features as Basin?

-splitforms supports email delivery, a real submission dashboard with search and export, webhook delivery with retries, file uploads, CC/BCC recipients, custom redirect URLs, AI spam classification on top of honeypot, and a documented REST API on every plan including free.
+splitforms supports email delivery, a real submission dashboard with search and export, webhook delivery with retries, Storage-backed file uploads, CC/BCC recipients, custom redirect URLs, AI spam classification on top of honeypot, and a documented REST API.
 Specific Basin features like polished ui tuned for non-technical operators may require a webhook integration on splitforms.

 04What does splitforms cost compared to Basin?